ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### The Updated, Unified Model
 This synthesis gives us our most robust model yet.
 The System: Human + Journal + AI + Time
-The Goal: To enable authentic psychological transformation by removing the developmental obstacles that prevent the **latent** Destiny Drive from becoming phenomenologically articulated as lived idiom expression.
+The Goal: To enable authentic psychological transformation by removing the developmental obstacles that block **idiom (True Self) articulation**, such that Destiny Drive becomes phenomenologically articulated as lived idiom expression.
 The Engine: The Alpha-Function (Bion), which is the internal, embodied process of the Human component.
 The Feedback: The Felt Sense (Gendlin), which is the embodied UI for the Alpha-Function.
 The Conditions: The system must be structured to provide all the psychoanalytic prerequisites:
 - The Human provides the Holding (S\_e) and manages its depletion (S\_e).
-- The AI provides the Challenge (\|D-C\|) and Scaffolding (S\_t).
+- The AI provides technical scaffolding (S\_t) and preserves productive epistemic tension as the pre-existing (\|D–C\|) relation is encountered inside the ZPD.
 - The Journal provides the Proof of Survival and Continuity (Chronotope).
 - Time provides the Iteration (Flywheel) and Recovery (Rest).